 Furthermore, high school counsellors are recommending high school students visit campus in order to show their intent, alienating students who cannot afford to make the trip which may make them less likely to apply to a more competitive program.

 As Inside Higher Ed reports, subsidizing campus visits for low-income students is one solution to level the playing field.
 If all students have equal opportunity to visit campus, talk to admissions officers, and have their questions answered, then perhaps low-income students would have a better opportunity for admission.

 While on-campus visits may be a solution in an ideal world, policy change to subsidize these costs and applications for these subsidies is likely to be a slow process.

 Another option is to use technology to evaluate demonstrated interest without physically bringing applicants to campus.
 By using an assessment methodology that considers a letter of intent and timed video responses, schools could get similar insights on applicants from their home, school, or local library’s computer.

 Evaluating interest using technology

-Motivation to attend a school is one of the most popular criteria that our clients evaluate using the Kira platform.
+Motivation to attend a school or program is one of the most popular criteria that our clients evaluate using timed video responses.
 Applicants are able to put their best foot forward and show their passion for the program in a way that doesn’t require them to foot the bill for travel expenses.